SwiftyLab/MetaCodable/README.md

 - Generates member-wise initializer(s) considering the above default value syntax as well.
 - Allows to create custom decoding/encoding strategies with ``HelperCoder`` and using them with ``CodedBy(_:)``. i.e. ``LossySequenceCoder`` etc.
 - Allows to ignore specific properties from decoding/encoding with ``IgnoreCoding()``, ``IgnoreDecoding()`` and ``@IgnoreEncoding()``.
+- Allows to use camel-case names for variables according to [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/#general-conventions), while enabling a type to work with different case style keys with ``CodingKeys(_:)``.
 - Allows to ignore all initialized properties of a type from decoding/encoding with ``IgnoreCodingInitialized()`` unless explicitly asked to decode/encode by attaching any coding attributes, i.e. ``CodedIn(_:)``, ``CodedAt(_:)``, ``CodedBy(_:)``, ``Default(_:)`` etc.